[HISTORY: Adopted by the Borough Council of the Borough of New Britain 5-8-2012 by Ord. No. 343. Amendments noted where applicable.]

 The firesafety and emergency equipment inspections shall be performed annually, and more frequently, if at the discretion of the Fire Marshal, such more frequent inspection of a property or properties subject to this chapter is required.
 It shall be the responsibility of the property owner to have said inspection performed.

-The Borough Council of New Britain hereby adopts and incorporates by reference, as if set out at length herein, for the purpose of prescribing regulations to safeguard life and property from the hazards of fire and explosion arising from the storage, handling and use of hazardous substances, materials and devices and from conditions hazardous to life or property in the use or occupancy of buildings or premises, that certain code known as the 2009 edition of the International Fire Code, as published by the International Code Council, Inc., and as amended from time to time.
-The facilities will be evaluated in accordance with the 2009 International Fire Code during the inspections.
+The Borough Council of New Britain hereby adopts and incorporates by reference, as if set out at length herein, for the purpose of prescribing regulations to safeguard life and property from the hazards of fire and explosion arising from the storage, handling and use of hazardous substances, materials and devices and from conditions hazardous to life or property in the use or occupancy of buildings or premises, that certain code known as the 2015 edition of the International Fire Code, as published by the International Code Council, Inc., subject to the additions, insertions, deletions and changes, if any, prescribed in § 208-4B this chapter.
+The facilities will be evaluated in accordance with the 2015 International Fire Code, as amended by § 208-4B of this chapter during the inspections.
 The inspections shall include, but need not be limited to the following matters:

 Fire-suppression and alarm systems.